Dark Matter (PDF)

 Everything in Dark Matter, from character options to space combat, is easy to learn, generic enough to use with any sci-fi setting, and made to work with 5th Edition.
-We take great pride in making sure that everything we write is fun and balanced for everyone who plays.
+Moreover, this entire 298-page book is filled with gorgeous illustrations from start to finish.

 What's in Dark Matter?

-Dark Matter is a 250+ page hardcover book with full-color illustrations and gorgeous art direction.
-Its 8 chapters (and appendicies) are chock full of sci-fi action, from beginning to end.
+Dark Matter is a 298-page book with full-color illustrations and gorgeous art direction.
+Its 8 chapters (and appendices) are chock full of sci-fi action, from beginning to end.
 Here's what every chapter entails:

 The 'Verse: An introduction to the universe at large, providing the all-important top-down view on everything.
 This chapter details much of the 'verse's history, outlines all the major races, introduces all the major factions, and gives some insight in how to adventure around the galaxy.